EUCAIM/upv-node-workstation-images/README.md

 Also if you want to specify the name and version of the image that will appear in the CHAIMELEON images repository, you can set the appropiate LABELS.
 For example:
 ```
-LABEL name="my_cool_tool"
+LABEL name="my-cool-tool"
 LABEL version="1.0"
 ```
-When the users list the images with `jobman images`, they will see that name and tag.
+When the users list the images with `jobman images`, they will see that name and the version as a tag.
+Remember to increment the version if you make any change on the image because the kubernetes default policy to retrieve images is only pull if the tag (version) required is not present in the node where the job will run.
+The tag `latest` will also be created pointing to the last version built.

 ### Description, usage and license
 The users will usually use your image via [jobman](https://github.com/chaimeleon-eu/jobman#workflow-and-examples).